We like to make life hard for ourselves sometimes.

 I saw a huge surge in my preaching as people started connecting with the messages like they’d never done before.

 Why Do We Prepare Sermons In Solitary Confinement?

 It’s only preparing sermons that come under our ‘must go it alone’ category, for everything else we build and collaborate with teams.

 So how did we get like this?

-Maybe you watched on as your pastor studiously preparing his sermon outlines in his office and never questioned it.
+Maybe you watched on as your pastor studiously writing 3-point sermon outlines in his office and never questioned it.

 God can only speak to the leader of the church and anything else would be a dilution of God’s divine sermon preparation process.

 Intentionally or not, sometimes we fall into the trap of thinking if we lock ourselves in our studies for hours then everyone will be in awe at the profound truths God has shared solely with us.

 Sharing the responsibility means sharing the credit.

 If the whole team has come together to create a great sermon series, people may find out it wasn’t all your idea.